-I stopped dying my hair and love the variety of colors this redhead has revealed: blonde, black, strawberry red, white, grey, silver.
-I cut it off and had it short for several months the way so many 50+ year old women tend to do (and don’t they look incredible!), now it’s to my shoulders again.
-I save money on hair color, time at the stylist, I don’t need six different goo’s/sprays to use on it or special color-keeping shampoo and conditioner!
+No longer dying my hair, I love the variety of colors this red head has revealed: blonde, black, strawberry red, white, grey, silver.
+I cut it off and had it short for several months the way so many 50+ year old women tend to do (and don’t they look incredible!), now it’s half-way down my back again.
+It’s a positive to save money on hair color and time at the stylist (I miss you).
+Also, I don’t need six different goo’s/sprays to use on it or special color-keeping shampoo and conditioner!

-I’ve no desire to go “granola” and let my mustache grow in or not shave my armpits.
+Don’t fear, I’m not going “granola” and letting my mustache grow in or not shaving my armpits.
 I like being a woman and looking feminine.
 But following these requirements can be poverty-inducing.
 Alex pays twenty bucks for a great hair cut at the local Italian barber every six weeks.
-Most women pay a lot more than that and go far more often—and that’s just for the cut.
+Most women pay a lot more than that and go far more often—only for a cut.

 What do men think?

 I have yet to meet a man who told me blazing red lips or fingertips were the things that made them fall in love with their woman.
 That if he caught her dancing with her mop and glowing with pride over a shiny toilet, he swooned.
 What men have told me it comes down to is the woman’s personality, beliefs, morals, ethics, and life plans that they share.
 Not whether or not she matched her shoes with her purse and coordinated her eyeliner with her eye shadow.

 The above spewed forth from radical me, I have to stop for one minute and acknowledge that there are women who color their hair for the fun of changing shades every month.
 There are women who put on dramatic eye shadow and look positively dashing—making a statement they want to make.
 Some women love fashion and wear the latest clothes with the panache of Cher in a Bob Mackie dress.
 To you I say: You go girl!

 To advertisers pounding women with inferior-inducing commercials, I say: stuff it!